-Risk Assessment Considerations
+Risk Analysis Considerations

 The application of a Risk Assessment process for importation of nonnative wildlife into the United States, if conducted in a fair, equitable, and transparent manner, is a key element of managing the challenges that Invasive Species pose to wildlife, ecosystems, economies, and human and animal health.
-The Association recognizes that some nonnative species can be valued assets as a component of wildlife resources, as economic assets for agriculture or forestry, as subjects of educational displays and scientific research, and in some circumstances as pets.
+The Association recognizes that many nonnative species can be valued assets as a component of wildlife resources, as economic assets for agriculture or forestry, as subjects of educational displays and scientific research, and as pets.
 In a number of cases, State wildlife agencies manage introduced species as components of a State's wildlife resources.
-We believe that the mechanism described in Section 3 of HR 6311 establishes the much-needed framework to determine risk in advance of importation, including process transparency and critical consultation with the State authority, and provides promise of making reasoned determinations that consider and balance potential risks and benefits from import.
+We believe that the mechanism described in Section 3 of HR 669 can establish a much-needed framework to determine risk in advance of importation, including process transparency and critical consultation with the State authority, and provides promise of making reasoned determinations that consider and balance potential risks and benefits from import.